avuko/randori/README.md

 approachable when I had questions and comments about [cowrie](https://github.com/micheloosterhof/cowrie).

-All of the below steps to build a randori system are (will be) in a prep & deploy script.
+All of the steps to build a randori system are (will be) in a [prep & deploy](https://github.com/avuko/randori/tree/master/deploy) script.
 The goal is to end up with a script you can point at an Ubuntu based DigitalOcean droplet and have a running randori system when it is done.
 Or read to see which steps are required.
 Because I hate chasing down undocumented dependencies at 2 in the morning.